Mr-HaleYa/MWS-Hardware/README.md

 ### Notes

-- Hologram SIM most commonly uses AT&T or TMOBILE CATM1 sp >2 bars of service is wanted when surveying an area.
+- Twilio SIM most commonly uses AT&T or TMOBILE CATM1 so >2 bars of service is wanted when surveying an area.

 #### Sensors